eclipse-sumo/sumo/docs/web/docs/Tutorials/Hello_World.md

 ![](../images/HelloWorld_1.gif)

 !!! note "Tip"
-    In NETEDIT you can use Ctrl + Z to undo
+    In netedit you can use Ctrl + Z to undo

 Now we want to rename our recently inserted Junctions and Edges (which get arbitrary id's when created) and also make our simple network prettier, by aligning all nodes.